 At the same time, I was already devastated then by all that has been disintegrating in the world since I started this page last year.
 My posts here suggest the geekish frivolity and self-centredness of the long-distance runner.
 I agree it’s a futile stimulating game that one plays, putting to test the body that is necessarily on the decline.

 But I have been promoting European Union all my life, and the cover of Télérama (#3454) was heartbreaking for all that it conveyed.
 I was moved when I voted YES to the European Community in 1975.
 Decades of progress (enlargement, the Channel Tunnel, Schengen) were followed by the setbacks of Maastricht, nationalist governments, and now this breakdown of all we have been aspiring to.

 Despite all this sadness, the Trumpism in different degrees on both sides of the Atlantic, please consider sponsoring me; all funds go to the IWA and will help in the many campaigns to preserve or restore hundreds of kilometres of canals and historic river navigations.
 The page is open until July 23.
 Sponsorship page

-But as president of Inland Waterways International I also want to support inland waterways in my home country France, the rest of Europe and throughout the world.
+Indirectly, the initiative is in support of inland waterways in my home country France, the rest of Europe and throughout the world.
+That’s why links to the site or blog posts of Inland Waterways International will also appear here.
 The waterway network is Europe’s common heritage, for transporting goods, boating or running or cycling beside them!
-And that’s what I plan to do.

 A mural painting beside the Canal de Roubaix proclaims ‘We respect our canal’.
 That’s what it’s all about: restoring, maintaining and using our canals.
 Here there was to be an express road; almost at the last minute, in the late 1980s, the threat was averted, then a long campaign began to restore the canal through this industrial town in decline.
 A complete turn-round has been achieved, and the canal is the pride of the town, of greater Lille and its population.